robdbirch/snoopit/README.md

 * `lines`
     * `before` Number of lines to print out before the matched line
     * `after`  Number of lines to print out after the matched line
-* `notify`     This is a list of event notifiers to use when a line is matched
+* `notify`     This is a list of event notifiers to use when a line is matched by the `regexp`

         "sniffers" : [
             {